-- --map, --no\map on page 2-86. - Chapter 4 Formal syntax of the scatter file.
+- --map, --no map on page 2-94. - Chapter 4 Scatter File Syntax.

 5.10 Inlining functions with the linker

 The linker can inline small functions in place of a branch instruction to that function.
 For the linker to be able to do this, the function (without the return instruction) must fit in the four bytes of the branch instruction.